This is a guest post by Tzvi Balbin. Read more about Tzvi after the post!

 - Conversion rates: up by 86%!

 Google Analytics specifically measured the clicks and the associated revenues the email had generated … but I went a little further and ran a query on our database to display all of transactions that had used one of the coupon codes from the email campaign.
 I discovered that the total revenue figures were approximately 35% higher than what Google Analytics was reporting.
 Why?
-Then it hit me: database revenue minus Google Analytics revenue was essentially equal to the viral effect of our campaign – in cold hard cash.
+Then it hit me: database revenue minus Google Analytics revenue was essentially equal to the viral marketing effect of our campaign – in cold hard cash.

 The difference represented those who hadn’t received the email but whose colleagues told them about the discount.
 In most instances Google Analytics recorded these customers as direct visits and attributed the revenue to that channel, whilst the people who actually received the email and clicked it had the revenue attributed to that correct email campaign tag.